vahurnya/esp-open-lwip/README.md

 This stack also supports SLIP (Serial Line IP) interfaces via UARTs.
 To get this up and running, you will need an appropriate UART-driver and some initialization in the main program.
 You can find a demo at: https://github.com/martin-ger/esp_slip_router

 ## ENC28J60 Ethernet
 Starting from the Ethernet ENC28J60 driver from https://github.com/Informatic/espenc .
 This works with an ENC28J60 connected via SPI.
-To get this running,you will need at least this SPI driver: https://github.com/MetalPhreak/ESP8266_SPI_Driver and the following wireing:
+To get this running, you will need at least this SPI driver: https://github.com/MetalPhreak/ESP8266_SPI_Driver and the following wiring:
 ```
 ESP8266      ENC28J60